jooeon/citibike-visualization/README.md

-# Draw with a Spreadsheet: NYC Citi Bike Data Visualization
+# NYC Citi Bike Data Visualization

 A creative data visualization project that transforms NYC Citi Bike trip data into an artistic, spatial representation using AI-assisted development.